neworldemancer/UFMSegm/readme.txt

 `datasets_ids = list(range(0, 8)) # for datasets 0, 1, 2, 3, 4, 5, 6, 7`

 Run all notebook cells.
 If the set up was carried out correctly - all should work.

+_ A1. dependencies _

+aicsimageio, czifile, tf1.14,... - (ToDo: made depedencies from imports in the notebooks)